 JkOptions ForwardDirectories is used in conjunction with DirectoryIndex

-directive of Apache web server.
+directive of Apache.
 As such mod_dir should be available to Apache,

 statically or dynamically (DSO)

 When DirectoryIndex is configured, Apache will create sub-requests for